-In the event of an unsatisfactory assessment in Research Thesis A or Thesis B, a student must submit a show cause.
-A plan of future action to improve student performance must be prepared and agreed upon by both the supervisor and course coordinator before progress to Research Thesis B or Research Thesis C is allowed.
+In the event of an unsatisfactory assessment in Master Thesis A or Master Thesis B, a student must submit a show cause.
+A plan of future action to improve student performance must be prepared and agreed upon by both the supervisor and course coordinator before progress to Master Thesis B or Master Thesis C is allowed.
 Failure to receive the progress assessment by the due date will result in the student results being withheld and/or failure.

-RESEARCH THESIS A (CVEN 4951) SUBMISSIONS ITEM WHEN DETAILS Component A1 Week 3 Should include: Statement of the Problem and draft Literature Review.
+MASTER THESIS A (CVEN 9451) SUBMISSIONS ITEM WHEN DETAILS Component A1 Week 3 Should include: Statement of the Problem and draft Literature Review.
 Component A2 Week 5 Should include: More detailed, revised and improved Introduction (Statement of the Problem); and an enhanced Literature Review, incorporating Supervisor feedback.
-NOTE: If students are seeking to apply for permission to enrol concurrently in Research Thesis B + C in the following term, then the additional requirements are that the A2 submission must also include a Thesis Outline (Chapters and indicative sub-headings) plus a 1 - 2-page description of Research Methodology, sufficient to indicate clear understanding of the nature and extent of the work required.
+NOTE: If students are seeking to apply for permission to enrol concurrently in Master Thesis B + C in the following term, then the additional requirements are that the A2 submission must also include a Thesis Outline (Chapters and indicative sub-headings) plus a 1 - 2-page description of Research Methodology, sufficient to indicate clear understanding of the nature and extent of the work required.

 Submissions A1 & A2 must be provided to the supervisor by 4.00pm Friday of the submission week.

-RESEARCH THESIS B (CVEN 4952) SUBMISSIONS ITEM WHEN DETAILS Component B1 Week 3 for students enrolled in Research Thesis B+C concurrently.
+MASTER THESIS B (CVEN 9452) SUBMISSIONS ITEM WHEN DETAILS Component B1 Week 3 for students enrolled in Master Thesis B+C concurrently. for students enrolled in Master Thesis B+C concurrently.
 Progress Report - this will take the form of an improved and extended A2 submission, including a detailed Thesis Outline (chapter and subheadings), Research Methodology and preliminary Results and Analyses.
-Component B1 Week 5 for students enrolled in Research Thesis B only.
+Component B1 Week 5 for students enrolled in Master Thesis B only.
 Progress Report - this will take the form of an improved and extended A2 submission, including a detailed Thesis Outline (chapter and subheadings), Research Methodology and preliminary Results and Analyses.
 Submission B1 must be provided to the supervisor by 4.00pm on Friday of the submission week.

-DESCAPOU TUESIS O (OVEN 4052) SUBMISSIONIS RESEARCH THESIS C (CVEN 4953) SUBMISSIONS ITEM WHEN DETAILS Research Abstract Week 3 Further details of the requirements for the Research Abstract will be advised by the Course Coordinator during the term via Moodle.
-Video Presentation Week 4 Further details of the requirements for the Video Presentation will be advised by the Course Coordinator during the term via Moodle Thesis Submission Week 5 The Research Thesis is to be submitted electronically as a single pdf by 4.00pm on Friday of the submission week via the School's web portal at: http://intranet.civeng.unsw.edu.au/research-thesis-upload-page Further document requirements and upload instructions are available at this site.
-Supervisors may also request that they be provide a hard copy for their records.
+MASTER THESIS C (CVEN 9453) SUBMISSIONS ITEM WHEN DETAILS Research Abstract Week 3 Further details of the requirements for the Research Abstract will be advised bythe Course Coordinator during the term via Moodle.
+Video Presentation Week 4 Further details of the requirements for the 5-Minute Video Presentation will be advised by the Course Coordinator during the term via Moodle Thesis Submission Week 5 The Master Thesis is to be submitted electronically as a single pdf by 4.00pm on Friday of the submission week via the School's web portal at: http://intranet.civeng.unsw.edu.au/research-thesis-upload-page Further document requirements and upload instructions are available at this site.
+Students are encouraged to print for themselves a hard copy of their work, and supervisors may also request that they be provide a hard copy for their records.
+If you are conducting a thesis based at an employer, you are required to provide them with a copy of your thesis in Week 5.

-SUMMARY OF ALL RESEARCH THESIS MARKED ASSESSMENTS Due Date Mark Res earch Thesis A: 1.
+SUMMARY OF ALL MASTER THESIS MARKED ASSESSMENTS JOHNIANT OF A Due Date Mark Mas ter Thesis A: Duo Dulo mark 1.
 Component A1 Week 3 satisfactory/unsatisfactory 2.
-Component A2 Week 5 10 % of Final Mark Res Research Thesis B: 1.
-Component B1 Week 5 (B+C: Week 3) 5 % of Final Mark Res Research Thesis C: 1.
+Component A2 Week 5 10 % of Final Mark Mas Master Thesis B: 1.
+Component B1 Week 5 (B+C: Week 3) 5 % of Final Mark Mas Master Thesis C: 1.
 Research Abstract Week 3 5 % of Final Mark 2.
 Video Presentation Week 4 10 % of Final Mark 3.
 Thesis Submission Week 5 70 % of Final Mark (incl.
 10 % Supervisor)

-PROCEDURE FOR SEEKING APPROVAL TO ENROL IN RESEARCH THESIS B + C CONCURRENTLY
+PROCEDURE FOR SEEKING APPROVAL TO ENROL IN MASTER THESIS B + C CONCURRENTLY